torok-balazs/coffee-corner/README.md

 # Coffee Corner

-The application handles ordering of predefined products and printing the receipt as a string representation of the order to the default System.out.
+The application handles ordering of predefined products, applying discounts (1.: every 5th Beverage is free; 2.: if a beverage and a snack is ordered, one of the extra is free) and finally printing the receipt as a string representation of the order to the default System.out.

 ## Install